 Let us see how this mechanism can be applied to the sentence Samantha is unaware that John UP helped his son.
-As shown in (70), this ends up yielding the strongest of the presuppositions of $Unaware_s$ h and $Unaware_s$ (h & u), hence a presupposition that John helped his son by lifting him; while this also yields the strongest of the two at-issue components, and hence (since the at-issue component is negative) an assertion that Samantha doesn't believe that John helped his son - irrespective of whether this was by lifting him or by other means.
+As shown in (70), this ends up yielding the strongest of the presuppositions of Unaware, h and Unaware, h and Unaware, h and Unaware, h and Unaware, h are two at-issue components, and hence (since the at-issue component is negative) an assertion that Samantha doesn't believe that John helped his son - irrespective of whether this was by lifting him or by other means.